What are threadworms?

 How is it treated?

-Threadworms are easily treated with medicine prescribed by your doctor or available from your pharmacist.
+Threadworms are easily treated with medicine prescribed by a doctor or available from your pharmacist.
 Usually the medicine is taken as a single dose, which is then repeated 2 weeks later.
 It is recommended that the child showers on the night the medicine is given and again the next morning to remove eggs laid during the night.

 It is also very important for the whole family to be treated at the same time, which is sometimes referred to as ‘worming the family’.
 It is very easy for the whole family to become infected because the eggs are easily passed from one person to another within a household, from hands or fingernails to towels, sheets and other surfaces.